The National Collection of Type Cultures is one of four Culture Collections of Public Health England.

 The NCTC collection, which is certified to BS EN ISO 9001:2008, supplies nearly 5100 type and reference bacterial strains - many of medical, scientific and veterinary importance worldwide.
 Our strains support academic, health, food and veterinary institutions and are used in microbiology laboratories in a range of different sectors and in research institutes worldwide.
 All are available in a freeze-dried (lyophilised) format.

 Founded in 1920, NCTC is the longest-established collection of its type anywhere in the world, and also serves as a United Nations Educational, Scientific and Cultural Organization (UNESCO) Microbial Resource Centre (MIRCEN).

 NCTC provides a range of associated services which include an International Depository Authority (IDA) patent depository for bacterial cultures.

-The collection is of fundamental importance to the biomedical scientific community and many of the strains are stipulated in internationally recognised standard methods as definitive control strains for various microbiological testing procedures.
+The collection is of fundamental importance to the life science community and many of the strains are stipulated in internationally recognised standard methods as definitive control strains for various microbiological testing procedures.
 The strains are preserved as characterised, authenticated freeze-dried (lyophilised) cultures in fused-glass ampoules, which are stored mainly at 10°C.

 NCTC is a registered trademark of Public Health England in the UK.
 The trademark must not be used without a license agreement.
-Parties interested in using the trademarks should contact us
+Parties interested in using the trademarks should contact us.

 Please confirm your country of origin from the list below.